ricomariani/CG-SQL-author/docs/user_guide/18_macros.md

 ```

 Note that here the macro was invoked on line 9 of myfile.sql.  `@LINE`
-would have been much less useful, reporitng the line of the `printf`.
+would have been much less useful, reporting the line of the `printf`.

 #### Token Pasting

 You can create new tokens with a two step process:

   * `@TEXT` will create a string from one or more parts.
-  * `@ID` will make a new identifier from a string
+  * `@ID` will make a new identifier from one or more parts.

 This can be used to create very powerful code-helpers.
 Consider this code,